 Spent banana leaves can be composted at home if they are free from disease.
 Diseased leaves should be discarded or sent to a municipal hot composting facility.

-Healthy banana leaves are verdant and green.
-Prune banana trees and cut back the dead leaves on your banana trees before cold weather or the first hard frost to help ensure the abundance of next year’s crop.
+In the fall, prune banana trees and cut back the dead leaves on your banana trees before cold weather or the first hard frost to help ensure the abundance of next year’s crop.
 Cutting these dead leaves off now ensures your banana tree is ready for new growth once winter ends.

 Poor tree nutrition and lack of water are two of the main reasons that banana leaves begin to die and turn brown.
 Sometimes there is a problem with the root system of the tree that results in nutrient delivery failure.
-Leaves may also just age out of productivity as they are replaced with younger leaves.
+Leaves may also age out of productivity as they are replaced with younger leaves.

 Further, if a banana tree is exposed to overly dry or cold weather, its health can be impacted.
 Banana trees only do well in zones 9 and 10, including areas such as South Florida.